All Products

 AnalyticDB:pg_bigm

-pg_bigm is an open source third-party extension that is supported by AnalyticDB for PostgreSQL.
-The pg_bigm extension provides full-text search capabilities and allows you to create a 2-gram Generalized Inverted Index (GIN) index to accelerate the search process.
+pg_bigm is an open source third-party extension supported by AnalyticDB for PostgreSQL.
+It provides full-text search capabilities by creating a 2-gram Generalized Inverted Index (GIN) index to accelerate the search process.

 postgres=> SELECT show_bigm('full text search');